mtoof/Meta-Back-End-course/Django/Week3/LittleLemon/README.md

 Now open the API request client, Insomnia and perform the following actions:

-Create a POST request to the URL: http://127.0.0.1:8000/api/ratings You need token of a user and in the Insomnia API request create a Form URL Encoded Add menuitem_id as key and small integer as value, add rating as key and 0-5 as value
+Create a POST request to the URL: http://127.0.0.1:8000/api/ratings
+ - You need create some users and add a user token in the Insomnia app API request create a Form URL Encoded Add menuitem_id as key and small integer as value, add rating as key and 0-5 as value